 Transaction consummation may occur prior to or after the application deadline.
 For properties that were donated or conveyed at a nominal or below market price prior to application, transaction consummation must have occurred within five years of the application deadline.
-Donation or conveyance at a nominal or below market price must ultimately be documented to maintain points.
+If the donation has not yet occurred by the application deadline, documentation of the price and other terms of the future donation must be legally binding.
+Consummated donation Donation or conveyance at a nominal or below market price must ultimately be documented to maintain points.